api3dao/old-api3-docs/docs/airnode/next/grp-providers/docker/deployer-image.md

 - secrets.env
 - aws.env

 A `receipt.json` will be created upon completion.
-It is used to remove the Airnode.
+It contains some deployment information and is used to remove the Airnode.

 :::: tabs
 ::: tab Linux/Mac